alinaqihassan/steam-session/README.md

 KNOWN ISSUES
 ------------

-Steam, sometimes, may "hide" itself, mostly when something went wrong with a game or steam itself.
+Steam sometimes may "hide" itself, mostly when something went wrong with a game or steam itself.
 If this happens just press Alt+Tab to get back to the Steam UI.

 INSTALL